Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective: Approximate Nash Equilibrium Analysis

 \end{proof}

 Theorem \ref{thm:eps_Nash} states that the $\alpha$--approximate MFTE policy derived using the infinite agent system behaves as an approximate Nash equilirium solution for the original finite-team game, where the approximation results from 1) using the policy $\hat \zeta^*$ instead of the optimal sensing policy $\zeta^*$, and 2) using infinite-team system as a proxy for the $N$--team system.
+This final result completes our solution to Problem \ref{Prob:Stoch_min_Overall} using the MFTG approach as illustrated in Fig. \ref{Fig:flowchart}.